 What is bursitis?

 Understanding bursitis starts with the bursae.
 Bursae are small pads filled with fluid--there are over 150 bursae in your body.
 A bursa is like a cushion in your joint between your bones and tendons.
 When the bursa is healthy and not inflamed, your joints move smoothly and pain-free.
 However, if your bursa becomes swollen, inflamed or injured, you will have pain and swelling in your joints.
 Bursitis can affect any joint, but the most frequently affected areas are the shoulder, elbow, hip, and knee.

 Anyone can get bursitis; however, it’s more common in people who do repetitive movements, especially movements requiring weight or pressure on joints.

 There are several causes of bursitis, but here are some of the main ones:

 “When treated quickly and effectively, bursitis can improve in weeks.”

 Symptoms of Bursitis

 The primary symptom of bursitis is pain.
-Typical symptoms of bursitis are:
+Other, typical symptoms of bursitis are: